 Online Exhibitions

-Online exhibitions are part of our mission to increase public access to our collections and to Santa Monica bay area history.
+Online exhibitions are part of our mission to increase public access to Santa Monica Bay history.

-Muscle Beach refers to the exclusive Santa Monica location of the birthplace of the physical fitness boom.
-Located on the south side of the Santa Monica Pier, it started in 1934 with predominantly gymnastics activities.
-Muscle Beach Venice is the contemporary title of the outdoor weightlifting platform constructed in Venice, California, 18 years after Muscle Beach was established.
+Muscle Beach refers to the original Santa Monica location of the birthplace of the physical fitness boom.
+Located on the south side of the Santa Monica Pier, it began in 1934 with predominantly gymnastics activities.
+Muscle Beach in Venice is the contemporary title of the outdoor weightlifting platform constructed in Venice, California, 18 years after Muscle Beach was established.

 For generations, the Miramar along Ocean Ave. has been a symbol of hospitality extended to Santa Monica’s visitors.
 Watch and enjoy as our Archivist examines the history of the Miramar.